IP1102/VisaCRUD/README.md

 ## Setup

+- Install everything by running `yarn` from project root.
 - Start a locally running `PostgreSQL` database
 - Create a database with name `joinsherpa`
 - Copy `.env.example` to `.env` and update the missing information